BMW 530e hybrid performance, top speed & engine

-You get bona-fide sports saloon pace and grace, but the ride is slightly firm
+You get bona-fide sports-saloon pace and grace with the 5 Series hybrid, but the ride is slightly firm

-The 530e certainly warrants its badge, and lives up to the 5 Series’ reputation as the enthusiast’s option in the executive class.
-Whether you go for the rear-wheel drive model or the four-wheel drive 530e xDrive, it’s got hot-hatch pace and sports-saloon level of fun.
+The BMW 530e certainly warrants its badge, and lives up to the 5 Series’ reputation as the driving enthusiast’s option in the large executive-car class.
+Whether you go for the rear-wheel-drive model or the four-wheel-drive 'xDrive' variant – or indeed, the more powerful, six-cylinder 545e – you get hot-hatchback pace and sports-saloon handling as standard.

 BMW 530e hybrid engine, 0-62mph and acceleration

-It’s certainly brisk, by any measure, and you really notice the boost from the electric engine as it kicks in to help fire the 530e up the road with both petrol and electric power working in unison.
-The similarly appealing Mercedes E 300 e is usefully faster but the BMW is still the better car to drive and live with.
+We found it brisk by any measure, and we really noticed the boost from the electric motor as it kicks in to help fire the 530e up the road with both petrol and electric power working in unison.
+The similarly appealing Mercedes E 300 e is usefully faster, but the BMW is still the better car to drive and live with.

 In This Review

-- 4Engines, drive & performance - currently readingYou get bona-fide sports saloon pace and grace, but the ride is slightly firm
+- 4Performance, engine & drive - currently readingYou get bona-fide sports-saloon pace and grace with the 5 Series hybrid, but the ride is slightly firm

 - 5Interior, dashboard & comfortThe 530e is the same inside as the standard 5 Series, and that's no bad thing: it's comfortable, high-tech and classy